pantheon-systems/solr-power/README.md

 If you are using lando for development, the MU plugin is not needed.
 Lando auto configures everything for your local environment to connect to the docker index it maintains and if you overrite the ENV variables it will mess with that configuration.

 ## Development ##

+**Contributors note:** Since 2.3.3 the default branch is `main`.
+Please make sure you are working against the correct branch.
+The `master` branch will no longer be accepting pull requests.

 This plugin is under active development on GitHub: